opensourceways/discourse-easecheck/README.md

-### discourse-sensitive-easecheck
+### discourse-easecheck

-This plugin allows to perform texts or images sensitive check when users create posts or update them.
+This plugin allows to perform texts or images content check when users create posts or update them.

-This is mainly based on the service of Huawei Cloud Moderation.
-If you want to use other provider's sensitive check services, you'd better edit the request format in plugin.rb.
+This is mainly based on the service of HuaweiCloud Moderation service.
+If you want to use other provider's content check services, you need add service implements.

 ## Usage